using the IBIS Smart-binder

-Sometimes the run lengths for exam papers can be very low, even though the daily volumes can be very high. e.g. 1 million exam paper booklets a month from each Smart-binder.
+Sometimes the run lengths for exam booklets can be very low, even though the daily volumes can be very high. e.g. 1 million exam booklets a month from each Smart-binder.
 The Smart-binder can change the number of pages 'on-the-run' under bar-code control, while maintaining the integrity in each individual booklet (correct pages in the correct sequence).

 A separately-printed cover sheet, if needed, may be fed from the optional Smart-binder cover feeder.
-If personalized then the cover may be bar coded so the Smart-binder can ensure it is correct one for the booklet to which it is attached (note: examination test booklet do not normally require a separately fed outside cover sheet).
+If personalized then the cover may be bar coded so the Smart-binder can ensure it is correct one for the booklet to which it is attached (note: examination booklets do not normally require a separately fed outside cover sheet).

 Data tracking is often essential in order to know exactly which exam booklets have been produced and to allow any missing/rejected booklets to be reprinted.
 The Smart-binder includes a sophisticated tracking system using Bar code (or Datamatrix) code readers and sensors.
 The Smart-binder control PC retains log files containing production data relating to each booklet that has been produced or rejected.
 The production log files may be viewed externally with a network connection if required.
 The optional SDA-100 Smart-Data Analysis system assists with the upstream interface to enable automatic reprinting of any missing booklets

 Exam question booklets may sometimes need to include an 'answer sheet' on which the student provides an answer to each question during the exam.
 The Smart-binder can produce a booklet which contains both the questions and the answer sheet.
 The answer sheet may be printed together with the question sheets in which case it may receive a line of perforation from the option DMP-100 dynamic perforator to allow it to be easily detached from the question booklet.